backgammon-java-ai/backg_java2012/README.txt

 ...Bugs
+[ ]AI doesn't know to come in from bar: maybe "allLegalPartialMoves" is only looking at points instead of looking at bar.
+Bugs below here might be gone, now!
 [ ]testHandlePoint2a() shows that AI doesn't know to bear off, AND chooses a move that can't be used because AI is not taking blot on point 6 off first with that 6 bearoff, and is instead trying to do a move (taking blot on point 1 way off) that is illegal because can't use inexact rolls yet.